Professor Mathew Wells

 Email address: firstname.lastname@example.org

 My research group aims to quantify the mixing in environmental flows, particularly those in large lakes and the coastal ocean where stratification and the Earth’s rotation play a dominant role in the dynamics.
+We are particularly interested in how physical processes in lakes structure biological processes such as fish habitat usage and winter dynamics of oxygen in frozen lakes.

 We study such mixing and dispersion in both the field studies and through laboratory studies.